bin-hong/message-lite/README.md

 #install :TODO

-#How to user this message lite
+#How to use this message lite
 1.C/S
 server demo : Message_Server
 client app  : Message_Client